nbashaev/ml_playground/README.md

 # ml_playground

-A set of unconnected machine learning programs.
-For more details go to the one of the subdirectories.
+A set of small unconnected machine learning projects.
+For more details go to one of the subdirectories.